35 Creative Banana Peel Uses You Shouldn’t Throw Away

-Banana peel uses go far beyond the compost pile and may surprise you with how practical they are around the home and garden.
+Banana Peel Uses go far beyond the compost pile and may surprise you with how practical they are around the home and garden.
 Instead of throwing them away, banana peels can be used for everything from natural fertilizer to simple DIY beauty treatments.
 If you’re looking for more ways to reduce waste, What to do with Strawberry Stems and What to do with Orange Peels will help you in your journey.

-The Best Banana Peel Uses
+35 Creative Banana Peel Uses

 For generations, people have found creative uses for banana peels, including cleaning, gardening, cooking, and even household beauty routines.
-Banana peels are rich in nutrients and natural oils, making them useful for everything from polishing plant leaves to enriching compost.
+The peels are rich in nutrients and natural oils, making them useful for everything from polishing plant leaves to enriching compost.

 Banana peels have also become popular in natural living and zero-waste households because they help stretch ingredients a little further, rather than sending them straight to the trash.
 Whether you enjoy old-fashioned household tips, sustainable living ideas, or creative kitchen hacks, these banana peel uses offer plenty of clever ways to make the most of something most people throw away.

-Buy Organic Banana Peels
+Why Buy Organic Bananas?

 1. Garden Uses